syedhaffiz/xfdf-annotator-v1/README.md

 Built on top of [Fabric.js](http://fabricjs.com/) for canvas rendering and [PDF.js](https://mozilla.github.io/pdf.js/) for PDF support.
 Ships as an ESM + CJS package with TypeScript types.

+> **Reference implementation:** A complete, production-style Angular host app — toolbar, activity log, comment threads, asset palette, drag-and-drop, theme toggle, PDF thumbnails, and zoom — lives at **[github.com/syedhaffiz/xfdf-annotator-angular](https://github.com/syedhaffiz/xfdf-annotator-angular)**.
+Use it as a worked example when wiring this library into your own framework.

 ---

 ## Features